michaeljhanley/michaeljhanley/README.md

 ### 🛫 [SEA Flight Delay Analysis](https://github.com/michaeljhanley/flight-delay-analysis) [WIP]
 An analysis of Alaska Airlines departure delays from Seattle-Tacoma International Airport in 2023, using R and Python for:
 - **Data Cleaning**: Standardized timestamps, validating flight codes, and handled missing delay values using pandas.
-- **Feature Engineering**: Building columns/variables from available data to answer business questions (in progress).
+- **Feature Engineering**: Building columns/variables from available data to answer research questions (in progress).
 - **Analysis & Visualization**: Analyzing data in R, then building static visualizations in Seaborn/Matplotlib.
 Transforming resulting charts into an infographic using Affinity Designer (planned).

 ## 🚀 Skills & Tools